Do I need a fiber jack for AT&T fiber?

 Using Your Router

-Once you have an ONT fiber jack, then you have a direct link to the AT&T fiber network within your premises.
+Once you have an ONT fiber jack, you have a direct link to the AT&T fiber network within your premises.
 Nevertheless, on top of the above, AT&T frequently also offers the rental of a WiFi router within the price of the monthly services.

 It’s important to understand that you are under no obligation to use this particular router – it’s possible to connect your router to the ONT if you prefer.
-All you need to do is plug your router into one of the ethernet ports of the ONT and have your WiFi.
+All you need to do is plug your router into one of the Ethernet ports of the ONT and have your WiFi.
 This still usually entails parting with $10 extra on the monthly rental fee to Netgear to avoid the AT&T router.

 It is the New Normal for fiber.